 - Tuition, fees, room and board are billed in advance of each semester and are payable on specified due dates.
-Due dates are generally several weeks before the start of a semester. - Payment plans are available that allow a student to spread annual costs over a 10 month period, typically from July to April.
-North Park utilizes the services of an agency that provides payment plan services: - Tuition Management Systems 1 (800) 722-4867 - Students with outstanding balances are not allowed to register for a new semester until all amounts from prior semesters are paid in full or satisfactory arrangements are in place (i.e., approved student loan or other financial aid is pending).

-- 4. A finance charge of 1.5 percent per month is added to unpaid balances. - Student accounts that become delinquent may be submitted to a collection agency.
-As a part of normal procedures, collection agencies report defaulted accounts to National Credit Bureaus. - To reserve an assigned space in University housing, a residence deposit is required of each new student accepted for housing.
+Due dates are generally several weeks before the start of the semester.
+Payment may be by check, cash, or credit card. - Payment plans are available that allow a student to spread annual costs over a 10 month period, typically from July to April.
+North Park utilizes the services of an agency that provides payment plan services: - Tuition Management Systems, (800) 722-4867, www.afford.com - Students with outstanding balances are not allowed to register for a new semester until all amounts from prior semesters are paid in full or satisfactory arrangements are in place (i.e., approved student loan or other financial aid is pending). - 4.
+A finance charge of 1.5 percent per month is added to unpaid balances. - Student accounts that become delinquent may be submitted to a collection agency.
+As a part of normal procedures, collection agencies report defaulted accounts to National Credit Bureaus. - 6.
+To reserve an assigned space in University housing, a residence deposit is required of each new student accepted for housing.
+This is held as a damage deposit and does not appear on a credit on the bill.